 Bette Hardie, Stewart Laing, Trevor & Laura Barnett, Ian & Julie Gilchrist

 The Friday Fellowship meets once a month and is for older members of the church, and the community.
 Meetings are held on the last Friday of every month.
 These are times of fellowship around a light supper and there is always quality ministry on the night, too.
 People come from many of the churches and the local residential centres for our older people in the community.
 There is usually an annual outing which is always a success.

 Bobby & Jeanette Russell

 We see Oxygen as a safe environment where young people are allowed to voice the questions they have.
 We see Oxygen as a place for young people to be challenged about what they believe and about the lives they lead.
 We see Oxygen as a place for friendships to develop that will allow your child to feel valued, loved and accepted.
 We see Oxygen as a place where young people can learn from those around them and from those who have experience.

-We meet on a Thursday evening in Bathgate where we play games, talk about God and the Christian faith, and eat loads of food.
+We meet on a Thursday evening in the church.
+We like to have fun, talk about God and the Christian faith, and eat loads of food.
 We also attend PowerPoint in Edinburgh and have social events throughout the year.
-This group is led by Rhashed, Lois and Lyndsay, please speak to one of them if you would like more information.
+Please speak to one of the group leaders if you would like more information.

 Lyndsay, Lois, Rhashed

 Rainbow Kids is Church for children who are pre-school up to first year in secondary school.
 They meet on Sundays in ANSWER House, next to the church building from 12:00pm - 1:00pm.
 This means that children who wish to, can be part of the church service for worship for a short time, before their own service starts.
 Alex and Alana Kerr are the main leaders and are assisted by a team of capable teachers.
 The children break up into small groups for teaching aimed at their age group.